10 Day Legendary Outback Tracks Tour-

-This afternoon you have the option of taking a walk into Wilpena Pound or take a scenic flight (at own expense).
+This morning you have the option of taking a walk into Wilpena Pound or take a scenic flight (at own expense).
 Walk along the beautiful Wilpena Creek, framed by huge river red gums, into Wilpena Pound.
 Walking on to the Old Hills Homestead, you canlearn about the hardships the Hills family had to face at the turn of the century with the option of walking up to the Wangara lookout to see the mystical heart of the Ikara-Flinders Ranges with stunning views over Wilpena Pound.
 There is a shuttle available to shorten the walk.
-Our final dinner as a group will be served in the restaurant at Wilpena Pound Resort, our accommodation for this evening.

 Overnight accommodation- Wilpena Pound Resort- standard room with en-suite